logpai/LoggingDescriptions/README.md

 |  08 |Hive		|		|
 | 09  |Synapse		|		|
 | 10  |Ignite  		| 		|

-Details including project description, version, LOC, # of Logs, etc can be found in the submitted paper.

 ## Data Extraction
 In the paper, each _<code, log>_  pair is extracted from a single function and composed of two parts: the code text and the logging description.
 The code text contains 10 lines (if it has) of code statements preceeding the studied logging statement.
 The logging description contains the descriptive text in the studied logging statement.
 Non-description parts such as variables are removed.